andrewatts85/shopify-notes/ig-growth-hacks.md

   * Customer photos (what products did they buy, what was the general tone of the post)
   * Influencer posts (how many followers do they have, do they add an affiliate link in their bio, what type of influencers are they working with)
   * What type of content do they like (is it only brand related – customer/influencer posts?
 Do they like posts within the niche?
 Do they like a lot of posts?
 What type of comments do they like?)
+* Add Captions to Instagram
+  * Ask a question that requires an answer.
+It doesn’t always have to be about the product.
+For example, if you post a picture of a watch you’re selling, you might ask ‘What time did you see this post at?’
+Time is relevant to watches, it can help increase engagement in comments since everyone will have a different response and it’s pretty random capturing people’s attention.
+  * Ask people to tag a friend.
+This one is my favorite.
+I’ll usually say something like ‘Tag a friend who’d love this’ and it usually gets really high engagement if the picture is captivating.
+  * Tell people to check out the link in your bio.
+If you post a product picture, the emphasis should be on directing people to your website.
+A simple ‘Check out the link in the bio’ is sufficient.
+  * Credit the image source.
+If you’re reposting someone’s content you should always credit them in the caption.
+It’s the proper Instagram etiquette for sharing someone’s content.
+* What about hashtags?
+  * I usually add all my hashtags in the first comment.
+By keeping the caption short and sweet, you avoid having your message cut off while also increasing your level of engagement.
+Hashtags still show up when they’re included in the first comment.
+* Add Two-Factor Authentication to Prevent Instagram Hacking
+* Talia Koren, Instagram Marketing Consultant, grew her Work Week Lunch account to over 70,000 followers.
+She recommends this Instagram hack, “One of the most effective things I did to grow was I started making shareable content in my niche.
+I paid close attention to the content that got reposted, and how I could make my own version of it.
+That meant I stopped using my iPhone and switched to a real camera.
+I started using Snapseed to edit my photos on my phone and strategically tagging people who would be interested in sharing my content.
+And it worked!
+Now my content gets shared 5-10 times a week on accounts of all sizes, some have over 700k followers.”
+*